fturib/mandlagore/README.md

 main DB of images are Gallica and DRE.

-Explanation of data available for Mandragore is available [here, on the BNF website](http://api.bnf.fr/dumps-mandragore)
+Explanation of data available for Mandragore is available [here, on the BNF website](http://api.bnf.fr/dumps-mandragore) We needs to download images from the BNF's db Gallica.
+Description of the API is available here: [IIIF's API for fetching images from Gallica](http://api.bnf.fr/api-iiif-de-recuperation-des-images-de-gallica)

 ## Status